 In the fall of 2018 John accepted a position as a math and science tutor (teacher) at Sayers Classical Academy (SCA) in Louisville, KY.
 His classes included Math 7/6, MS General Science, Algebra 1, and Chemistry.
 John was also accepted as a chaplain intern at Baptist Health Louisville, completing his first unit of Clinical Pastoral Eduation (CPE) in December 2018.

 In January 2019, John was offered and accepted a chaplain residency at Baptisy Health, serving until the residency’s end date of August 31, 2019.
 John’s assigned medical units included the ED, CCU, and Palliative Care.
 John also continued to teach math classes at SCA until the end of the 2018-2019 academic year.

 The family moved to the Rochester, NY area over the month of August, and in September 2019, John began a one year chaplain residency at the University of Rochester Medical Center (URMC).
 In addition to provising on-call chaplain services through the medical center, John is the primary chaplain for the Wilmot Cancer Center and Strong’s Geriatric Psychiatric unit.

 John and Brenda have two boys, two girls, two grandsons and a granddaughter.
-Their eldest son (John IV) lives near Rochester, NY with his wife Hayley and their kids: John V, Rowyn and Genesis Mae.
-Their daughter (Elyse) is a graduate of Gutenberg College in Eugene, OR.
-Both of their daughters live in the Rochester area.
-Their youngest (William) still lives at home and is a student at Monroe Communty College (MCC).
+Their eldest son (John IV) and his wife Hayley have three kids: John V, Rowyn and Genesis Mae.
+Daughters Anna and Elyse, and son William all reside in Monroe County.